ResearchKit/ResearchKit/CONTRIBUTING.md

 your app, or select one of the issues from our [issue list](../../issues).
 Or, consider one of the areas where we'd like to extend ResearchKit:

-* Faster 'get started' to a useful app
+* Improving the APIs needed to get started with a ResearchKit project
-* More active tasks
+* New Active Tasks
-* Data analysis for active tasks
+* Data analysis for Active Tasks
-* More consent sections
-* Back end integrations
+* Backend integrations

-If in doubt, bring your idea up on the [*ResearchKit* Forum](https://forums.developer.apple.com/community/researchkit).
+If in doubt, bring your idea up on the [ResearchKit Forum](https://developer.apple.com/forums/tags/researchkit).

 Creating a personal fork<a name="fork"></a>